Stephen B. Stone, BA, Co-Founder of Veterans Angels, Inc., Marine 1961-1965

 Other affiliations include Rotary and the Sons of the American Revolution.

-Linda R. Stone, M.Ed., Executive Vice President, Director
+Linda R. Stone, M.Ed., President and CEO of Veterans Angels, Inc., Director

 Linda attended college in Tennessee and received her Bachelor of Science degree from the University of Tennessee and her Master of Education from Memphis State University in 1967.
 She was honored by being selected to “Who’s Who in American Universities” and presented a monetary award for “outstanding woman student” in 1966.